 If you write to, call or email us, we will use your details to respond to you and will keep a record of your correspondence with us.

 If you visit the "My DPD" section of the site, you will see that there is an option to log into your personal user account.
 In order to set up a user account you can contact us to request a log-in.
-We will need your DPD account number in order to set up your account, and we will use these details to provide the services that you sign up for (for example Track & Trace, Web Collections).
+We will need your DPD account number to set up your account, and we will use these details to provide the services that you sign up for (for example Track & Trace, Web Collections).

 We will store information about how you use our services through your user account, as well as your user details.
 We may contact you using these details to keep you informed of the

-services we provide and any news, new products or other information you might be interested in receiving.
+services we provide and any news, new products, or other information you might be interested in receiving.
 If you do not wish to receive news and information, you can let us know at any time by emailing us at email@example.com.